Connor Shaw: Cleveland Browns

-Shaw went undrafted in the 2014 NFL Draft, and later signed with the Cleveland Browns following the draft.
+Shaw went undrafted in the 2014 NFL draft, and later signed with the Cleveland Browns following the draft.
 In his preseason debut, he completed 8 of 9 passes for 123 yards with one touchdown and no interceptions against the Washington Redskins.
 He was released on August 30, 2014, but re-signed to their practice squad the next day.

 Due to injuries to Johnny Manziel and Brian Hoyer, on December 22, 2014, Shaw was called up from the practice squad to be on the active roster.
 Shaw was also announced as the starter for the season finale against the Baltimore Ravens.

-In his first and only career NFL start against the Baltimore Ravens, Shaw went 14/28 for 177 yards with 1 interception and 0 touchdowns, including a 49-yard pass to wide receiver Taylor Gabriel after avoiding pressure.
+Starting against the Ravens in his first and only career NFL game, Shaw went 14/28 for 177 yards with 1 interception and 0 touchdowns, including a 49-yard pass to wide receiver Taylor Gabriel after avoiding pressure.

 On August 13, 2015, in a preseason game versus the Washington Redskins, Shaw injured multiple ligaments in his thumb, requiring surgery.
 It was reported that he would be facing a 12-week recovery time along with rehab, likely keep him out for the season.

 On June 30, 2016, Shaw was released by the Browns.